agentfoo88/GratiStellar-legal/TERMS_OF_SERVICE.md

 ### 13.1 Governing Law

-These Terms are governed by the laws of [INSERT JURISDICTION], without regard to conflict of law principles.
+These Terms are governed by the laws of Ontario, Canada, without regard to conflict of law principles.

 ### 13.2 Arbitration

 Any disputes will be resolved through:
 1. **Informal Resolution:** Contact us first to resolve the issue
 2. **Mediation:** If informal resolution fails
-3. **Arbitration:** Binding arbitration in [INSERT JURISDICTION] if mediation fails
+3. **Arbitration:** Binding arbitration in Ontario, Canada if mediation fails

 ### 13.3 Class Action Waiver